DevsArchive/sonic-cd-r11a-disassembly/README.md

 * Chunks are uncompressed
 * DPLCs are in Sonic 2 format
 * Chunks are hardcoded at 0x210000 (see wiki on how to fix that)
-* Stack pointer is left as the default Sega CD one (0xFFFD00)
+* Stack base is left as the default Sega CD one (0xFFFD00)